brightly-salty/qbcanon/literature/european.md

 - M. Pirard sends Julian to be the Marquis de La Mole's Secretary
 - He gets the Marquis's daughter, Mathilde, pregnant.
 - He shoots Madame Renal and is sentenced to death

+The Charterhouse of Parma

+### Voltaire

+Candide

+- satirizes Leibniz, who said this was the best of all possible worlds, as Doctor Pangloss
+- then everything bad happens to Candide and he still believes
+- eventually learns after finding El Dorado that he should just "mind his garden" and let the world worry about itself

 ### Germany